simonthelwall/simonthelwall.github.io/r_notes/repro.md

 exclude: true
 ---

-# Research documents in R
+# report production in R

 Rmarkdown is great; it mixes plain text, employs markdown formatting with R script to output documents to pdf (with LaTeX), Word or markdown documents.
 Unfortunately, it doesn't quite do everything I need out of the box.